Hair Relaxer Dangers EXPOSED + Hidden Risks in Beauty Products | Dr. Oz | S11 | Ep 7 | Full Episode

 Healthier for your system.

-And a little bit of research Helps you find which ones are.
+And a little bit of research helps you find which ones are.

-But even better, there's something called five-free.
+But even better, there's something called 5-Free.

-Five-free, that means it has even less toxins.
+5-Free, that means it has even less toxins.

-It's worth finding five-free or more, and it's important for your health.
+And it's important for your health.

 I noticed something when you came on the stage today.